-My prose and poetry translations have also been published widely and earned me a joint PEN award in 2013.
-Over ten years’ experience in academia has also given me plenty of experience of writing and translating academic texts.
-Here is a list of my published literary translations:
+My prose and poetry translations have also been published widely and earned me a joint PEN award in 2013 and I took third place in the Stephen Spender Prize for poetry translation.
+Over ten years’ experience in academia has also given me plenty of experience in writing and translating academic texts.
+Here is a list of my published translations:

 - In Paris: 20 Women on Life in the City of Light.
 By Jeanne Damas with Lauren Bastide.
 London, Penguin Random House, 2018.

 - All This Has Nothing to Do with Me.
 Novel by Monica Sabolo.
 London: Picador, 2015.

 - The Other Half of History: An Anthology of Francophone African Women’s Poetry in Translation.
 Coventry: Heaventree, 2007.

 Chapters, Book Sections and Poetry

 - “Poetry by Jean-Claude Awono.”
 Modern Poetry in Translation.
 Clean Hands: Focus on the Pandemic in Europe.
 1 (2021).